jaredly/esyi/Readme.md

 - [x] be able to install its own deps!
 - [x] ~ should resolve before the empty string in opam land
 - [x] make the "fetch" step not depend on having `opam-repository` around

-## Need to work generally

-- [ ] grab & update esy-opam-overrides and opam-repository automatically
+- [x] grab & update esy-opam-overrides and opam-repository automatically

 ## After that